miraiaroha/ACAN/README.md

 Training takes about 48 hours with the default parameters on the **KITTI** dataset on a Nvidia GTX1080Ti machine.

 ## Data
-This model requires rectified stereo pairs for training.
 There are two main datasets available:
 ### [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php)
 We used [Eigen](https://cs.nyu.edu/~deigen/depth/) split of the data, amounting for approximately 22k training samples, you can find them in the [kitti_path_txt](./kitti_path_txt) folder.